CodeForPortland/access2justicePDX/content/_index.en.md

 #### User Manager

-An orchestrator for initiating session, login and registrations procedures and for providing responses to the front end clients.
+Orchestrates session, login and registrations procedures and for providing responses to the front end clients.

 #### File Service Module

-The client for initiating document builds for providing downloadable or shareable files for a front end client.
+Initiates document builds for providing downloadable or shareable files for a front end client.

 #### Document Builder Module